UsaidMalik/Transfer/README.md

 * (2 points) Tailwind CSS
     * I'm going to use Tailwind CSS for styling the project with decent configuration.
-* (3 points) Display graphs with d3.js
+* (3 points) Authenticate Users With Sessions & Email
-    * Using d3.js I will display the leaderboard and points of different users per day.
+    * This was extremeley difficult to implement with next JS and I'd give it more points if i could.
 * (5 points) Next.js & TypeScript
     * I'm going to be using Next.js as a framework for building the project alongside TypeScript.
 Since Next.js is fast and efficient and doing it well is moderately difficult I've given it 5 points.